 - Implants do require multiple dental appointments, and the process can take 3-12 months to allow for successful healing.

 - Dental implants require simple surgery, which does like any surgery come with some risks.

-- Dental implants do require good dental hygiene, as the gums around the implant can become more sensitive to plaque and bacteria compared to the gums around natural teeth.
-Without good dental care, an implant is susceptible to inflammation and some difficulties.
+- Dental implants do require good dental hygiene, as the gums around the implant can become sensitive to plaque and bacteria, just like the gums around natural teeth.
+Without good dental care, an implant is susceptible to inflammation and some more serious issues.

 Bridges – Pros:

 - While bridges aren’t anchored to the bone, they are still supported by the neighbouring teeth, and therefore provide a strong biting surface.

 - Bridges have less medical contraindications and aren’t restricted by bone availability.